ilasw/design-system-challenge/README.md

 ## Development

-To start development run `npm start`.
+To start development run `npm run dev`.
 It should compile all the SCSS files for you, as well as spin a local web server.

 ## Build and deploy